How To Create A To-Do List In WordPress

-There is just too much to do and remember.
-You have clients to meet, project tasks to complete, meetings to attend, fires to put out, appointments to make, commitments to keep and so on.
-The stress of trying to get things done on time never seems to stop.
+There is just so much work to do and things to remember.
+You have deadlines to meet, projects to complete, meetings to attend, fires to put out, calls and appointments to make, commitments to keep and so on.
+The “doing” never seems to stop.

-Now … add the extra dimension of promoting and growing your business online and maintaining your website or blog updated with fresh content and things can start feeling unmanageable and chaotic.
+Now … add the extra dimension of trying to promote and grow your business online and maintaining your website updated with fresh content and things can start to become unmanageable and overwhelming.

-Whether you run a business, website, blog, or manage a team, you need to be able to organize and prioritize your daily tasks, monitor your progress, and, if necessary, assign responsibilities to team members efficiently.
+Whether you run a business, website, blog, or manage a team, you need to be able to organize and manage your daily tasks.

-One ”tried and true” method that can help you save time, create a sense of order and manageability, and allow you to gain some control is to use “to do” lists.
+A simple proven method that can help you save time, reduce stressful workloads, and allow you to take control is to use “to do” lists.

-A “to-do” list helps you keep track of your progress when working towards a certain objective.
-Your to-do list can be minutely detailed or specific, or just serve as a reminder of tasks that need doing over a given period of time.
+A “to do” list helps you monitor your progress when trying to complete tasks.
+Your to-do list can be minutely detailed and specific, or act as a reminder of tasks that need to be done today, tomorrow, next week, next month, etc.

 Better Manage Your Time

-Prioritizing tasks on your list helps you manage your time better.
-You can develop a clearer perspective on what’s more urgent vs what’s not, and what steps have to be completed first.
+Prioritizing tasks on your list helps you save time and better manage your workload.
+You can develop a clearer perspective on what’s truly urgent vs what is not, and what steps should be done first.

-A to-do list lets you better handle situations.
-If you find that an appointment gets cancelled or extra time has been made available because a task was completed sooner than expected, you can quickly reschedule and keep moving forward with minimal loss of focus.
+Having a to-do list helps you better cope with situations.
+If an appointment gets cancelled or extra time is made available because a task was completed sooner than expected, you can continue working with little to minimal loss of focus.

-In this step-by-step tutorial you are going to learn how to easily add a to do list to a WordPress website or blog to improve business efficiency and productivity using a great little plugin called Cleverness To-Do List.
+In this detailed tutorial you are going to learn how to add to do lists to your WP website or blog to help get things done online faster and more efficiently using a customizable, multi-featured to do list plugin called Cleverness To-Do List.

 Cleverness To-Do List